Snowshoe Lava Field

 The Snowshoe Lava Field (SLF) is a largely buried volcanic field at Mount Edziza in British Columbia, Canada.
 It reaches an elevation of 2390 m and covers more than 40 km2 of the Big Raven Plateau and adjacent valleys with blocky lava flows.
 The SLF is the southern of two lava fields on the Big Raven Plateau, the other being the larger Desolation Lava Field at the northern end of the plateau.
-It is in Mount Edziza Provincial Park and is part of the Mount Edziza volcanic complex, the latter of which consists of several other volcanic landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
+It is in Mount Edziza Provincial Park and is part of the Mount Edziza volcanic complex; the latter consists of several other volcanic landforms such as shield volcanoes, stratovolcanoes, lava domes and cinder cones.
 Sezill Creek, Shaman Creek, Taweh Creek and several other unnamed streams in the Stikine River watershed drain the SLF.
-Access to the lava field is only by aircraft or by a network of horse trails from surrounding roads.
+Access to the lava field is by aircraft or by a network of horse trails from surrounding roads.

 The SLF issued from several eruptive centres during the Holocene, most of which are clustered on the southern and western flanks of Ice Peak at elevations more than 1800 m.
 Volcanism in the lava field began with the eruption of three subglacial volcanoes when outlet glaciers of Mount Edziza's ice cap extended to lower elevations during the climax of a glacial advance.
 This was followed by the creation of four other volcanoes whose eruptions were at first subaqueous and then transitioned subaerially.
-The youngest volcanoes in the SLF are completely subaerial in origin and issued most of the blocky lava flows comprising much of the current surface of the lava field.
-Alkali basalt and hawaiite of the Big Raven Formation are the main volcanic rocks comprising the SLF, but most of them are obscured by trachyte pumice of the Sheep Track Member.
+The youngest volcanoes in the SLF are completely subaerial in origin and issued most of the blocky lava flows forming much of the current surface of the lava field.
+Alkali basalt and hawaiite of the Big Raven Formation are the main volcanic rocks composing the SLF.
+However, most of them are obscured by trachyte pumice of the Sheep Track Member.